-Section G. Paid Time Off (PTO)
+Section G. Paid Time Off (PTO) - PTO schedule updated effective 12/6/2021

 Employees will receive PTO that will accrue on a per payroll period basis.
 Full-time (probationary and non-probationary) employees shall accrue PTO benefits based on the following table: